Seagate/cortx-k8s/k8_cortx_cloud/README.txt

    nodes.
 The info in this file is used to create persistent volumes and persistent volume claims for CORTX Provisioner and CORTX Data.

-Note: "solution.nodes.nodeX.devices.system" is the disk partition used by "Rancher Local Path Provisioner".
+Note: "solution.nodes.nodeX.devices.system" is the mount point/directory used by "Rancher Local Path Provisioner".
 Currently the script doesn't mount this disk partition on each worker node automatically and it's required that the user has to mount it manually as instructed below.